PurdueCAM2Project/HELPSweb/source/index.rst

 Welcome to Purdue HELPS Laboratory
 ==================================

-The HELPS laboratory in the Purdue ECE Department develops the technology to improve the efficiency and performance of computing systems.
+The High-Efficiency, Low-Power System Group/HELPS Laboratory in the Purdue ECE Department develops the technology to improve the efficiency and performance of computing systems.
 Our research includes cloud and mobile computing, image/video processing, resource management.

 .. warning::